praveek/launch.en/help/getting-started/implement-solutions/add-adobe-target.md

 These actions can be used before the Load Target action and can set different parameters on different pages based on your rule configurations.
 Use the rule ordering feature to set additional parameters on the Library Loaded event before the rule firing the global mbox.

-**Note:** Because most implementations use the global mbox for activity delivery, it is usually sufficient to use the Add Params to Global Mbox action.
+>[!NOTE]  Because most implementations use the global mbox for activity delivery, it is usually sufficient to use the Add Params to Global Mbox action.

 ### Add an mbox parameter